Sutured manifold hierarchies and the Thurston norm: An approach for computing the Thurston norm

 \underline{Analysis of the sectors of $\mc B_{--}$ and computation of the maw dual graph.} Let us analyse the sectors of $\mc B_{--}$.
 The way $S$ is subdivided into sectors of $\mc B_{--}$ can be inspected through Figure \ref{fig: pretzel sectors}.
 The two $0$-handles of $S$ give rise to two distinct sectors; call $o_1$ the bounded one and $o_2$ the unbounded one.
 Both $o_1$ and $o_2$ have six edges alternating on $\partial M$ and on the branched locus $\brl(\mc B_{--})$.
 The coorientation on the edges of $o_2$ is alternating, hence each corner of it is a double corner and $\chi_m(o_2)=-2$.
 Instead, one edge on the branched locus of $o_1$ is pointing outward, therefore $\chi_m(o_1)=-1$.
 The $1$-handle of $S$ corresponding to the $2a$-twisted region is subdivided into $|2a|-2$ square sectors which can be separated in two groups: the edges on the branched locus of the sectors $a_1^+,...,a_{|a|-1}^+$ both point outward, whereas the edges on the branched locus of the sectors $a_1^-,...,a_{|a|-1}^-$ both point inward.

 The sectors $a_i^+$ have $\chi_m=+1$, whilst the sectors $a_j^-$ have $\chi_m=-1$.
 A similar analysis holds for the $1$-handles associated with the $2b$-twisted and $2c$-twisted region.
 The only difference is that they are now subdivided into $|2b|-1$ and $|2c|-1$ square sectors respectively, and on each region there is one more sector having $\chi_m=+1$ than the ones having $\chi_m=-1$.
+Notice that the sum of the $\chi_m$ of the sectors of $S$ has to amount to $\chi(S)=-1$.

 Three sectors of $\mc B_{--}$ do not belong to $S$.
 One is the disk $D_2$, whose maw vector field always points out and therefore $\chi_m(D_2)=+1$.
 The remaining two sectors patch together to give $D_1$.
 Indeed, the whole $D_1$ is a sector of the branched surface $\mc B'_{--}$, and its maw vector field always points out.
 The trace of $\partial D_2$ on $D_1$ splits it into two subdisks $d_0$ and $d_1$.
 The boundary of one such disk, say $d_1$, still has outward-pointing maw vector field everywhere on the boundary and hence $\chi_m(d_1)=+1$.
 By direct inspection, or by $\chi_m(d_1)+\chi_m(d_0)=\chi_m(D_1)$, we deduce that $\chi_m(d_0)=0$.